Core Primitives

 Core Primitives are the cross-protocol execution dispatchers that have been the recommended DeFiPy interface since v1.0.
 They handle pool initialization, swapping, liquidity management, and quoting across Uniswap V2/V3, Balancer, and Stableswap through a single abstract interface.

 These primitives mutate pool state — they are execution operations (mint, burn, swap, zap).
-For read-only analytics (position analysis, risk assessment, price scenarios), see The Primitive Contract.
+For read-only analytics (position analysis, risk assessment, price scenarios), see The Primitive Interface.

 Availability